 In April 2018, as the parties engaged in active discovery and at the request of victims’ counsel, PJI Co-Director Kathy Roberts filed an expert declaration in the case.
 Her intervention clarified the common practice of taking voluntary depositions overseas in human rights litigation and the inapplicability of The Hague Convention to such testimony.
 This intervention helped clear the path for the plaintiffs to offer and take testimony outside the United States.

 On February 15, 2019, plaintiffs’ counsel filed a motion for summary judgment.
 Defendants also filed a motion for summary judgement on the same day.
-The District Court handed down its judgment dismissing the case against Chiquita and other defendants on September 5, 2019, among other reasons because it considered an indictment in the Colombian Justice and Peace process to be inadmissible hearsay.
+The District Court dismissed the case against Chiquita and other defendants on September 5, 2019, among other reasons because it considered an indictment in the Colombian Justice and Peace process to be inadmissible hearsay.

 On June 5, 2020, PJI joined an amicus brief filed at the U.S. Court of Appeals for the 11th Circuit along with the Center for Justice & Accountability, the International Human Rights Clinic at Harvard Law, and with several international human rights scholars and practitioners with expertise in human rights litigation in U.S. federal courts and international tribunals, particularly with respect to evidentiary standards and practices used in cases involving widespread violations and atrocities.
 The brief argued that bedrock evidentiary principles in U.S. law direct courts to consider the totality of evidence, including circumstantial and pattern evidence, in determining whether a case can proceed to trial.
 The brief further argued that the district court erred in its analysis of the evidence presented when dismissing the case before trial, performing a piecemeal analysis on admissibility rather than looking at the totality of the evidence.